 I just want to be loved, she said.

 Stan and Mike were having a similar conversation out back.
-Mike was complaining how Sally takes him for granted and wasn’t meeting his need for sex.
+Stan was complaining how Sally takes him for granted and wasn’t meeting his need for sex.

 I am just like any other guy, I want to be respected, and I need sex.
 Doesn’t the Bible say this is a woman’s responsibility?